wargabasdat/Seleksi-2023-Tugas-1/README.md

 #### Resource
 <img src = "./Data Storing/screenshot/resource.png">

+## Data Visualization
+The visualized data can be viewd at the Python Notebook in Data Visualization folder.

+The visualization covers:
+1. Lecturers with 2 Courses or More in Computer Science
+2. Number of Computer Science Courses by Departments
+3. Resource File Type Count
+4. Course Level Count

+From the visualized data, it can be deducted that Prof. Erik Demaine, who was a former child prodigy, has 4 courses in Computer Science.
+Computer Science courses are not only held by the department of Electrical Engineering and Computer Science, but by other majors in engineering and mathematics as it is a fundamental tool to use in engineering and mathematics.
+The most used type of file to share resource is a PDF File.
+Most computer science courses are held at graduate level, followed by undergraduate level.

 ## References
 Libraries that are used in this program are,
 1. Selenium
 2. BeautifulSoup
 3. JSON
 4. mysql.connector
+5. Pandas
+6. Matplotlib.Pyplot

 ## Author
 Matthew Mahendra - 13521007